 All research student applications for ethical approval will be considered by the relevant school committee/contact (see below).
 Once received, an application will be referred to University Ethics Committee (UEC) by the School where studies involve vulnerable groups and/or invasive procedures.

 UEC will consider general ethical issues relating to University activity, specifically, but not exclusively research activity.
 The Committee will also consider ethical applications involving human participants, and also where risks may be posed to the researchers themselves.
 The Committee monitors the quality of ethical applications and ensures the approval process is conducted in a fair and independent manner.

 UWS uses an online system to enable you to submit applications for ethical approval to conduct research - Ethical Review Manager (ERM) System.
 Your ERM application can be saved and completed in stages then submitted when all the information has been populated.
 You can also upload supporting documents.
 A built-in workflow will send any submitted applications to the Chair of the Ethics Review Committee for your School who will make a decision on your application.
 You will receive an email to inform you of any progress updates regrding your application submission.Download UWS Ethical Review Manager (ERM) System Guide (pdf)

 An overview and guidance to the approach adopted within the School of Business and Enterprise for ethical scrutiny/approval of all research and scholarly activities.Read more

 These guidelines present an ethical framework and procedures for the conduct of all academic activity to identify ethical considerations that should be addressed through the formal approval process.Read more

-These guidelines outline the ethical approval process required for all research based activities (commercial and consultancy work as well as doctoral and student projects) undertaken in the School of Engineering & Computing.Read more
+These guidelines outline the ethical approval process required for all research based activities (commercial and consultancy work as well as doctoral and student projects) undertaken in the Computing, Engineering & Physical Sciences.Read more

 These guidelines outline the ethical consideration and review processes that are required for all health-related projects undertaken in an academic context.Read more